delawaremathguy/ShoppingList/README.md

 * **ShoppingListTabView1** is a single list of items as described above, with items listed by their location's visitationOrder (and then alphabetically for each location).
 Since Locations have different colors, the list is manageable, but not ideal.

 **NEW: ShoppingListTabView2** is an alternative view with the list of items parceled out into **sections** with listStyle = GroupedListStyle.
-After about 3,000 attempts and coding and recoding, this version seems to be working almost pretty well so far.
+After a gazillion attempts and coding and recoding, this version seems to be working almost pretty well so far.

 * I still get console messages at runtime about tables laying out outside the view hierarchy, and one that's come up recently of "Trying to pop to a missing destination." (current set-up is XCode 11.5, simulator & myiPhone on iOS13.5, and MacOS 10.15.5).
 I'm ignoring them for now, until the next iteration of SwiftUI.
 Several internet comments out there seem to be saying that's the right thing to do for now.

-* Moving items around in a list in SwiftUI by dragging using .onMove() is a real, visual nightmare.
-If you've tried .onMove() in a list of any size that extends beyond one screen, you'll see that dragged items resize, the item you press on may move wildly underneath you as does the list itself, sometimes the last item will just not move, etc.

-* I have been constantly struggling with visual updates in putting this together.
+* I have been constantly struggling with visual updates in this project.
 For example, this is the classic update problem: say List A has an array of (CoreData) objects.
 Tap on an item in List A, navigate to View B in which you can edit the fields of the object, save the changes to CoreData, then return to List A -- only to find that data for the object has not been visually updated.
 The current code is working quite fine on visual updating -- I finally seem to have found the right mix of when @ObservedObect is necessary and when it isn't.
 You may see a comment or two in the code about this.

-* I'm trying to get the right viewpoint on what is SwifUI.
+* I'm still trying to get the right viewpoint on what is SwifUI.
 It seems to be a combination of a future direction of iOS et. al. programming, a decent prototyping tool for now, and beta software with  limitations.
-Paul Hudson (@twostraws, hackingwithswift.com) and other top devs he's interviewed recently all seem to think of SwiftUI as the future, so this project is my getting me ready for what's next.
+Paul Hudson (@twostraws, hackingwithswift.com) and other top devs he's interviewed recently all seem to think of SwiftUI as the future, so this project is my getting ready for what's next.

 * Bugs have come and gone in SwiftUI (and come back again) since WWDC2019.
 Perhaps WWDC2020 will give us SwiftUI 2.0 or something, and then maybe things will look better.  and in comparison with the introduction of Swift itself -- i doubt there were few apps that were pure Swift1.0; but these days, almost every new project will be done in Swift.